amit-sharma/amit-sharma.github.io/_projects/deep-reasoning.md

 ---
 layout: projectpage
 title: Deep reasoning
-description: "[<a href='https://arxiv.org/abs/2410.20753'>Plan*RAG</a>] I study how causality and other formal reasoning systems can improve AI reasoning and help solve complex problems that require exploration over thousands of steps.
+description: "[<a href='https://arxiv.org/abs/2508.04183'>LiveDRBench</a>, <a href='https://arxiv.org/abs/2410.20753'>Plan*RAG</a>] I study how causality and other formal reasoning systems can improve AI reasoning and help solve complex problems that require exploration over thousands of steps.
 See Plan*RAG for an example: how solving complex tasks can be abstracted out as planning over a directed acyclic graph (DAG)."
 importance: 1
 category: work
 related_publications: true